-Performance scenarios Stress Unfavourable Moderate Favourable Simulated net return (core 50% of products, % p.a.) -35 to -16 -18 to 0 0 to 3 2 to 6 Costs Reduction in yield (%, p.a.)
-1.03 3 trom subscription fees (%, p.a.)
-0.99 Note: UCITS - costs and performance for EU27 UCITS, for main retail investors' asset classes, at five-year investment horizon between 2017 and 2021, %; cost level development measures percentage change in total costs between 2017 and 2021.
-Change in ongoing costs 2017-2021 refers to the changes in ongoing costs for and investment horizon of 5Y as calculated at the end of 2017 and end 2021; EU27 ESG UCITS - costs and performance, %, reporting period 2021.
+Performance scenarios Stress Unfavourable Moderate Favourable Simulated net return (core 50% of products, % p.a.) -35 to -16 -18 to 0 0 to 3 2 to 6 Costs Reduction in yield (% n a) 1.01 3 from subscription fees (%, p.a.)

+Reduction in yield (%, p.a.)

+Note: UCITS - costs and performance for EU27 UCITS, for main retail investors' asset classes, at five-year investment horizon between 2017 and 2021, %; cost level development measures percentage change in total costs between 2017 and 2021.
+Change in ongoing costs 2017-2021 refers to the changes in ongoing costs for an investment horizon of 5V as calculated at the end of 2017 and end 2021; EU27 ESG UCITS - costs and performance, %, reporting period 2021.
 The definition of ESG funds relies on the Morningstar definition of sustainable investment fund, which classifies a product as a 'sustainable investment' "if the use of one or more approaches to sustainable investing is central to the investment products overall investment process based on its prospectus or other regulatory filings".
 Hypothetical UCITS portfolio performance - value of hypothetical EUR 10,000 after 10 years and 5 years, distinguishing between retail and institutional investors, in EUR.
 Retail AIFs - EEA30 retail AIFs annualised monthly gross and net performance by fund type, %.
-Predominant fund type FoFs = fund of funds; "Other AIFs" = fixed income funds, equity fund; infrastructure funds, commodity funds, and other funds; PE=private equity funds; RoM= rest of the market and includes hedge funds and those funds whose type is not indicated; no cost reporting available from regulatory or commercial data sources.
+Predominant fund type FoFs = fund of funds; "Other AIFs" = fixed income funds, equity fund, infrastructure funds, commodity funds, and other funds; PE=private equity funds; RoM= rest of the market and includes hedge funds and those funds whose type is not indicated; no cost reporting available from regulatory or commercial data sources.
 Structured Retail Products - forecasts of performance and costs for structured retail products, %.
-Figures stress, unfavourable, moderate, favourable.
-Figures for costs are the median reduction in yield per-annum over a product's recommended holding period .Statistics presented in this report fall after the withdrawal of the United Kingdom from the EU on 31 January 2020.
-Comparisons with statistics we had published in the first three editions are, Source: Refinitiv Lipper, Morningstar Direct, Structuredretailproduct.com, ESMA.
-Source: Refinitiv Lipper, Morningstar Direct, Structuredretailproduct.com, ESMA.
+Figures for performance refer to the interquartile range (25th and 75th percentiles) of potential per-annum returns over the product's recommended holding period under four scenarios: stress, unfavourable, moderate, favourable.
+Figures for costs are the median reduction in yield per-annum over a product's recommended holding period.
+Statistics presented in this report fall after the withdrawal of the United Kingdom from the EU on 31 January 2020.
+Comparisons with statistics we had published in the first three editions are, therefore, limited.